mfornet/human-eval-lean/README.md

 a problem to the corresponding issue.
 A rough estimation of the difficulty is already helpful; I will add the corresponding label to the issue.

+We accept

+- PRs adding complete solutions to unsolved problems,
+- PRs adding additional solutions to problems which are already solved,
+- PRs adding partial solutions (for example just the code and the correctness statement, with the correctness proof sorried, or just developing a bit of related theory), and
-PRs contributing new solutions to both unsolved and solved problems are welcome, as are PRs improving the code of existing solutions.
+- PRs improving the code of existing solutions.

 Golfing is welcome as long as the resulting code can still be considered idiomatic.

 We use the [Lean 4 standard library style guide and naming convention](https://github.com/leanprover/lean4/tree/master/doc/std), but we won't be very strict about enforcing it.